How we can reach transcendence

 This love for Goddess-God is the most intense thing the soul can experience.

-Unfortunately, our consciousness is materially covered, and we cannot perceive this plane.
+Unfortunately, our consciousness has a cover of materialism, and we cannot perceive this plane.
 We are in maya – in illusion – and that is why we suffer.
 We cling to transient identifications and things that we will eventually lose.
 The exit from illusion is done through meditation and prayer and a corresponding change of life.
 This is a hard and long way because we are not only in illusion but also attached to this illusion.
 We really think we can get joy and pleasure from these material energies.
 But that is ignorance.
 Sometimes it helps to live abstinently to overcome this strong attachment and identification with temporary forms.

 Then, very slowly, a kind of compassion and affection for all living beings arises.

-Ronald Engert, born 1961.
-Studied German, Romance languages and literature and philosophy, later Indology and Religious Studies at the Johann Wolfgang Goethe University in Frankfurt/M. Co-founded the journal Tattva Viveka in 1994, publisher and editor-in-chief since 1996.
+Ronald Engert, born 1961, studied German, Romance languages and literature, and philosophy, later Indology and religious studies at the Johann Wolfgang Goethe University in Frankfurt/M. In 1994, he co-founded the journal Tattva Viveka, and has been publisher and editor-in-chief since 1996.
 2017 Bachelor’s degree in Cultural Studies at the Humboldt University of Berlin.
 Since then, master’s degree.
 Currently working on his master’s thesis on “Mysticism of Language”.
 Author of “Gut, dass es mich gibt.
 Diary of a Recovery” and “The Absolute Place.
 Philosophy of the Subject”.

-This article has also been published on the German Website: The Please of Non-Sex
+This article was originally published on the German Homepage of Tattva Viveka: The pleasure of non-sex